How to study better at college or university

 - transfer information to your long term memory (thats like your hard drive); but it cant get reorganised there!

 - recall the information so it can be reorganised; like getting a stored document back into word etc.

 - retrieve the information when its needed so you can use it!

 Lets look at some good and bad approaches to study from lectures, notes, books and online media.
 Think about what parts of your brain are actively being used.

-Teacher talking, using blackboard, slides, handouts, book etc. Students making written notes.
+Teacher preparing, THEN talking, using blackboard, slides, handouts, book etc. Students making written notes.

 Directed or independent study from media